 The March from the Mission at San Gabriel

 Never Actually Happened

 Like much of history, it was made up, probably to look good for the mucky mucks back in Spain to show that things were happening in the new world.
-Hey, come on, like you never fabricated anything on your monthly projection.
+Hey, come on, like you never fabricated anything on your monthly report to the boss.

 Why is LA situated where it is anyway?
 If you were going to build a city on the West Coast, wouldn’t you situate it, say, on the coast?
 What if they had decided to make the center of New York City somewhere in the middle of New Jersey?

-Some people wonder why LA’s downtown streets are all crooked while in the rest of the city the streets run north and south like most towns.
-This came direct from the “Laws,” which said pueblo streets should be set a 45-degree angle.
+Some people wonder why LA’s downtown streets are all run at an angle (Northwest to Southeast, Northeast to Southwest), while in the rest of the city the streets run north and south like most towns.
+This came direct from the Spanish “Laws,” which said pueblo streets should be set a 45-degree angle.
 You can see this in other Spanish settlements like San Jose, Monterey, and Williamsburg.